-- Citrix recommends that you install all Windows updates before installing a target device. - Set up the master target device for the desired workload including IPv6 access if that is required.
+Citrix recommends that you install all Windows updates before installing a target device.

 This article describes the procedure for preparing the master target device's hard disk.
 See the following articles for information related to this process:

 - Using the Image Wizard to Create a New Disk - Configuring target devices that use vDisks